hyperledger-solang/solang/docs/language/events.rst

     This behavior follows what Solana's Anchor framework does.

 In Polkadot, field topics are culculated the same as in `ink! v5.0 <https://use.ink/basics/events/#topics>`_:
-Topic fields are either the encoded value of the field or it's blake2b256 hash if the encoded value length exceeds 32 bytes.
+Topic fields are either the encoded value of the field or its blake2b256 hash if the encoded value length exceeds 32 bytes.

 An event can be declared in a contract, or outside.